API#

 api_config_files#

-which enumerates the contents of all Angie config files
+which lists the contents of all Angie configuration files

 api /status/;